National Weather Service United States Department of Commerce

 • Blizzard Warning: is issued when sustained or gusty winds of 35 mph or more prevail, combined with falling or blowing snow, reduce visibilities of one quarter of a mile or less, and last for at least 3 hours.

-• Wind Chill Warning: is issued when the combination of extreme cold and winds occur.
-This combination will result in frostbite, hypothermia, or even death when exposed in this type of condition for an extended period of time.
+• Extreme Cold Warning: is issued for dangerously cold temperatures OR wind chills.
+These conditions will result in frostbite, hypothermia, or even death when exposed in this type of condition for an extended period of time.

 Advisories are issued for less serious weather conditions that will not cause immediate threat to life and property.
 Advisories will be issued when weather conditions will impact motorists, outdoor activities, or public events.
 These events could become life-threatening if proper precautions are not taken.